StackExchange/dnscontrol/documentation/test-a-branch.md

 Change `INSERT_PROVIDER_NAME` to the name of your provider (`BIND`, `ROUTE53`, `GCLOUD`, etc.)

 ## Not using Docker

-Assumptions:
-* `/THE/PATH` -- Change this to the full path to where your dnsconfig.js and other files are located.
-* `INSERT_BRANCH_HERE` -- The branch you want to test.
-The branch associated with a PR is listed on [https://github.com/StackExchange/dnscontrol/branches](https://github.com/StackExchange/dnscontrol/branches).

 Step 1: Install Go